 At this point in the game it’s really tempting to water them more so they’ll perk up, but most of the time you’ll do more harm than good.
 I usually give one good watering with some miracle grow to kick start some new growth in my new plants, then resume the normal watering schedule.
 Typically they’ll come back around!

 The other great thing about pothos is that they can thrive much further from a light source than most houseplants.
 Most of my other plants are near windows but I like to balance my plants out around the room and this one helps me do that.
 Also, they’re really fun and easy to propagate!

 Let me tell you about his rough little life.
 And reassure you that you CAN learn to take care of houseplants.
 First, it was so small I sat it on my mantel and forgot about it.
-I remembered him when my husband was taking down part of our mantle and bumped into it while on a ladder.
+I remembered him when my husband was taking down part of our mantel and bumped into it while on a ladder.
 All the leaves immediately fell off.
 I hadn’t watered it in weeks.
 I gave him a drink and sat him in a sunny spot.

 My toddler could reach that sunny spot and was able to pull the entire tree out of the dirt.
 So I replanted him again not thinking he had much of a chance but willing to try anyway.
 Then I put it outside so he could get as much sunlight as it needed to grow.
 Warning, it gets worse.